learn-co-curriculum/phase-4-authenticating-users-readme/README.md

-# Sessions Controller
+# Authenticating Users

 ## Learning Goals

+- Define the term "authentication"
-- Understand how login works on most websites
+- Understand how websites use login to authenticate users
 - Follow REST conventions for handling session data

 ## Introduction